Gulliver's World

 main theme park.
 A hotel opened on the site in 2012.

-Gulliver's World has sister parks at Matlock Bath (Gulliver's Kingdom), Milton Keynes (Gulliver's Land) and Rotherham (Gulliver’s Valley).
+Gulliver's World has sister parks at Matlock Bath (Gulliver's Kingdom), Milton Keynes (Gulliver's Land) and Rotherham (Gulliver's Valley).

 History

 Gulliver's World was opened in 1989 and is the second Gulliver's theme park to be built in the UK, with the first being Gulliver's Kingdom located in Matlock Bath.
 The park has expanded since then with additional attractions, bigger rides and with the opening of The Gulliver's Hotel to provide short breaks.
 Gulliver's have focused specifically on families with younger children across their four theme parks.

-Significant rides at the park include The Antelope, Desperado drop and Apache Falls.
+Significant rides at the park include The Antelope, Desperado Drop and Apache Falls.
 Play areas are provided both indoors and outdoors for younger children.

+In 2002 the indie rock band The Strokes visited the park and rode on a number of attractions.
+Footage from their day at the park was included in their 2004 tour film The Strokes: In Transit.

 Incidents

-On 13 July 2002, a 15-year-old girl with Down syndrome fell 30 ft from a Ferris wheel.
+On 13 July 2002, a 15-year-old girl with Down's syndrome fell 30 ft from a Ferris wheel.
 She was taken to hospital, and died two days later from her injuries.
 The park were fined a total of £80,000 for failing to ensure a person's safety, and not carrying out risk assessments.

 On 15 September 2018, The Crazy Train rollercoaster broke down after 2 wheels fell off during the ride, leaving 21 people trapped on the ride 50 feet above the ground for three hours.
 No one was injured.